AshrafElshaer/staff-optima/packages/supabase/src/lib/query-builder/QUERY-BUILDER-SYSTEM.md

 - Combine filters efficiently
 - Use `count` for pagination metadata

-This robust system eliminates the need for custom query methods while providing maximum flexibility and type safety!
+This robust system eliminates the need for custom query methods while providing maximum flexibility, type safety, and compile-time column validation.
+No more runtime errors from referencing non-existent columns!